<Set>

 Simple Usage

-variable to mark that the caller has reached support then redirect to the transferToSupport
+Set a position variable to mark that the caller has reached support then redirect to the transferToSupport URL.

 <Response>